 About Novo Nordisk

-1. Volkmann A-M, Hesseldal L, Bagger M, et al. Local traditions and conventions impact vulnerability to type 2 diabetes.
-Abstract presented at the 54th Annual Meeting of the European Association for the Study of Diabetes (EASD), Berlin, Germany; 1-5 October 2018.
+1. Gupta Y, Astamirova K, Fita E, et al. Similar glycaemic control and less nocturnal hypoglycaemia with intensification of IDegAsp QD or BID vs glargine U100 QD + IAsp 1-3 in adults with type 2 diabetes.
+Abstract and poster presented at the 54th Annual Meeting of the European Association for the Study of Diabetes (EASD), Berlin, Germany; 1-5 October 2018.

 SOURCE Novo Nordisk